seek-oss/vocab/.changeset/orange-suits-attack.md

 Fix missing --branch option as string for push and pull commands.

-Since v2.1.11, CLI commands to push and pull translations did only accepted `--branch` as a boolean flag. `--branch` can now be used with a string.
+Since v2.1.11, CLI commands to push and pull translations only accepted `--branch` as a boolean flag due to a bug. `--branch` can now be used with a string as intended.

 **Example Usage**